ROVI-org/thevenin/README.md

 * If you are new to Python, check out [Spyder IDE](https://www.spyder-ide.org/).
 Spyder is a powerful interactive development environment (IDE) that can make programming in Python more approachable to new users.

 ## Citing this Work
 This work was authored by researchers at the National Renewable Energy Laboratory (NREL).
-If you use use this package in your work, please include the following citation:
+If you use this package in your work, please include the following citation:

 > Randall, Corey R. "thevenin: Equivalent circuit models in Python [SWR-24-132]."
 Computer software, Nov.
 2024. url: https://github.com/NREL/thevenin. doi: https://doi.org/10.11578/dc.20241125.2.